Context-Aware Dynamic Feature Extraction for 3D Object Detection in Point Clouds: Method

+Dynamic kernel can capture the variance on the different position of the feature maps.
+But it may suffer from insufficient training.
+Because we split the gradients into several static kernels according to the coefficient vector, some kernels may be unable to receive enough updates considering the sparsity of the coefficient vector.
+Therefore, we introduce another static kernel whose coefficient is always 1 for all the positions on the feature map.
+To distinguish it from other static kernels, we denote it as shared weights.
+It is used to capture the common patterns among all positions of the input feature.
+They are defined as model parameters and updated by the back propagation only.
 Our combination of shared and dynamic weights decouples the perception of varied patterns.
 Although dynamic parts are theoretically capable of depicting the feature space, it will ease the task with both shared and dynamic parts considered.
 Taking the detection of cars from point cloud as an example, point density of different samples varies with the condition of the sample.
 However, they share some common features more or less because they are from the same kind of object.
 Therefore, the deployment of both position-independent shared filters and position-dependent dynamic filters is potential to achieve robust perception of changeable objects.